-offenders who are institutionalized, or state delinquents.)
+Chronic offenders often commit their first serious crime before age 10 and by age 18 have achieved a lengthy police record.
+(See Box 2.8 the "A Window on Delinquency" feature for a profile of chronic offenders who are institutionalized, or state delinquents.)
 Significantly, the general profile of the chronic delinquent is remarkably similar regardless of whether the study group is from the United States or some other county.
-For all intents and purposes, the most delinquent and violent youthful offenders are the same type of persons across different societies and social contexts.
-For instance, Michael Rocque and his colleagues studied delinquent careers among nearly 11,000 participants from 30 nations as diverse as Armenia, Aruba, Belgium, Cyprus, Iceland, Russia, and the United States and found consistent risk factors for chronic, serious, and violent delinquent careers.
-The remainder of the chapter explores some of the most important studies of delinquent careers and serious, violent, and chronic juvenile offenders.
+For all intents and purposes, the most delinquent and violent youthful offenders are the same type of persons across different societies and social contexts.90 The remainder of the chapter explores some of the most important studies of delinquent careers and serious, violent, and chronic juvenile offenders.